reidnattle/IBDDE/README.md

 To run this project you'll need R (https://www.r-project.org/) and RStudio (now Posit: https://posit.co/downloads/) or some other IDE (e.g. jupyter) to run R.

 If you've never used R and RStudio, this may be a bit much.
-If you just want the data, look in the "DATA" and "export" folders in the github repository.
-The VOTES12.csv and SONGS12.csv files in the DATA folder include spotify data along with music league votes/rounds data.
+If you just want the data, look in the "DATA" and "export" folders in the shared google drive folder.
+The DATA folder contains the output from the IBDD_DATA_WRANG.R script, which pulls in spotify data and joins it to music league data.
+These files contain the data files that the app uses.
 If you just want the raw music league data (without spotify additions), see the "export" folder tables.

 Once R and RStudio are installed follow these steps: